xoxor4d/cod4-compileTools/README.md

-# cod4-compileTools
-Custom CoD4-CompileTools build with .NET Framework 4.6.1
+# cod4-compileTools - Custom CoD4-CompileTools

+This tool is no longer supported and thus archived.
+A newer, maintained version can be found here: https://github.com/xoxor4d/cod4-compileToolsXaml

 ---

 Using the stock CompileTools as a base with improvements to UI,